clubstudio/kickoff/readme.md

 ## Alias

-To conveniently use this repo, I recommend adding the following alias to your .bash_aliases file:
+To conveniently use this repo, I recommend adding the following alias to your prompt:

 ```
 function kickoff() {